 On retiring from the Police it would seem that Joseph took on the Plough Inn in Priestend, Thame before finally settling in Long Crendon.

-Sidney joined the Oxford and Bucks Light Infantry in 1907, as soon as he was 18.
-He was a member of the 2nd Battalion which formed part of 2nd Div at Aldershot on 2 August 1914 and landed at Boulogne on 14th August 1914.
+Sidney joined the Oxford and Bucks Light Infantry in 1907, as soon as he was 18 (Regimental No 8508).
+He was a member of the 2nd Battalion which formed part of 2nd Div at Aldershot on 2nd August 1914 and landed at Boulogne on 14th August 1914.

 Sidney has no known grave and is remembered on Le Touret Memorial, Armentiers, France.
 He is